Alberto Gonzales: Speculation on Supreme Court nomination

 In the seven parental notification decisions rendered by the court, Gonzales voted to grant one bypass.
 For In re Jane Doe 5 his concurring opinion began with the sentence, "I fully join in the Court's judgment and opinion."
 He went on, though, to address the three dissenting opinions, primarily one by Nathan L. Hecht alleging that the court majority's members had disregarded legislative intent in favor of their personal ideologies.
 Gonzales's opinion dealt mostly with how to establish legislative intent.
 He wrote, "We take the words of the statute as the surest guide to legislative intent.
 Once we discern the Legislature's intent we must put it into effect, even if we ourselves might have made different policy choices."
 He added, "[T]o construe the Parental Notification Act so narrowly as to eliminate bypasses, or to create hurdles that simply are not to be found in the words of the statute, would be an unconscionable act of judicial activism," and "While the ramifications of such a law and the results of the Court's decision here may be personally troubling to me as a parent, it is my obligation as a judge to impartially apply the laws of this state without imposing my moral view on the decisions of the Legislature."

 Political commentators had suggested that Bush forecast the selection of Gonzales with his comments defending the Attorney General made on July 6, 2005, in Copenhagen, Denmark.
 Bush stated, "I don't like it when a friend gets criticized.
 I'm loyal to my friends.
 All of a sudden this fellow, who is a good public servant and a really fine person, is under fire.
 And so, do I like it?
 No, I don't like it, at all."
-This speculation proved to be incorrect, however, as Bush nominated D.C.
-Circuit Court of Appeals Judge John Roberts to the Supreme Court.
+This speculation proved to be incorrect, however.

-After the death of Chief Justice William Rehnquist on September 3, 2005, creating another vacancy, speculation resumed that President George W. Bush might nominate Gonzales to the Court.
-This again proved to be incorrect, as Bush decided to nominate Roberts to the chief justice position, and on October 3, 2005, nominated Harriet Miers as associate justice, to replace Justice Sandra Day O'Connor.
+After the death of Chief Justice William Rehnquist on September 3, 2005, creating a vacancy, speculation resumed that President George W. Bush might nominate Gonzales to the Court.
+Bush, however, decided instead to nominate D.C.
+Circuit Court judge John Roberts to the chief justice position.
+On October 3, 2005, he nominated Harriet Miers as associate justice to replace the retiring Justice Sandra Day O'Connor.
 On October 27, 2005, Miers withdrew her nomination, again renewing speculation about a possible Gonzales nomination.
 This was laid to rest when Judge Samuel Alito received the nomination and subsequent confirmation.